The64thGamer/cheeseepedia/content/wiki/New London, CT (389 N Frontage Rd).md

 title = "New London, CT (389 N Frontage Rd)" draft = false tags = []
-date = 2023-03-02T23:14:29Z
+date = 2024-04-23T22:37:22Z

 [Article]
 contributors = ["ChuckECool","Rexburg090","2600:4040:59F9:8000:30A6:A127:6EBE:EDD","CEC Tinley","Cheeseclassic","Tux Chuck"]
-gallery = []
+gallery = ["NewLondon1StageBeforeClosure.jpg|A"]
 +++
-**_3075 Berlin Turnpike**_ is a Chuck E. Cheese that opened in October 29, 1991 as a corporate store with a Road Stage, which is still open to this day.

-This location is the first Chuck E. Cheese opened in Connecticut as just Pizza Time Theatres opened 8 years prior to its opening.

-There were no Showbiz Pizzas in Connecticut.

-The location opened on the same day as the [Norwalk, CA (10949 Firestone Blvd)]({{< ref "wiki/Norwalk, CA (10949 Firestone Blvd).md" >}}) location.
+{{Generic|image=NewLondonExterior2011AugustGoogleMaps.png|desc=A street view photo of the store's exterior back in August 2011 (PC: Google Maps)}}
+**_389 N Frontage Rd, Store #650**_ was a _Chuck E. Cheese's_ that opened on May 16, 1994, with a [1-Stage]({{< ref "wiki/1-Stage.md" >}}), and closed on May 11, 2014, due to leasing issues.
 ##History##
-Newington opened on October 29th, 1991 as the first Chuck E. Cheese in Kansas and as a corporate-owned store.
-Newington opened with the 1988 remodel and originally featured the Road Stage, the Blue and White Awnings, the CU decor, and the checkers around the store.
-In the mid 1990s, Newington received a minor remodel removing older CU decor for the Record Posters, Colored Chase Lights, and the removal of the Road Stage for the 1-Stage.
-In the late 1990's, Newington would receive the 'Phase 3' remodel removing older decor for newer decor, and removing the ball pit for SkyTubes.
-Newington would remain like this until in 2006-2007 when they received the 2005 remodel (Phase 4) removing older Phase 3 decor for newer decor, removing the Showroom Walls, Balcony Seating, relocating the stage, and expanded to fit in more games and tables.
-Newington would remain like this until in September 2022, when they would receive the 2.0 remodel, this involved removing the Road Stage and replacing it with a [https://chuckepedia.com/wiki/Chuck_E._Live_Stage_(Dance_Floor) Dance Floor + Video Wall].
-Strangely, they kept the original 'Chuck E. Cheese's Pizza' road sign shape when it first opened in December 1990.
-Currently, as of March 2023, Newington still has the 2.0 remodel and Dance Floor + Video Wall.
+New London opened on May 16th, 1994, as a Chuck E. Cheese's Pizza with a 1-Stage (Which was one of three installed in the state of Connecticut).
+New London opened with a 1992 or 1993 version of the interior stylings from the 1994 SPT Repositioning / Remodel Program.
+This was one of two New England locations that had a 1-Stage with a Turntable (The other being the [Warwick]({{< ref "wiki/Warwick, RI (1245 Bald Hill Rd).md" >}}) location which that store closed a few months after it was installed, making it the shortest lasting 1-Stage overall).
+In the Mid-Late 1990s, New London would receive the [Phase 1]({{< ref "wiki/Phase 1 (1994).md" >}}) remodel, removing a couple of pieces of older decor for newer decor and removing the ball pit for SkyTubes.
+The store would remain this way until its closure on May 11th, 2014, due to leasing issues.
+In 2018, the building was demolished for a Bob’s Discount Furniture and Mattress Store.

+As of April 2024, the site is still Bob’s Discount Furniture and Mattress Store.
 ##Stages##
-Originally, Newington featured a Road Stage.

-In the Mid 90's, the Road Stage was replaced with the 1-Stage

-In September 2022, Newington would replace their 1-Stage with a Dance Floor and Video Wall, as part of their 2.0 remodel.
-It was the only Road Stage in Connecticut.

-As of March 2023, Newington still has the 2.0 Remodel and Dance Floor + Video Wall.
 {| class='wikitable'
 |+
 !Stage